Jack-TangYin/FYP-IBM_Course_Recommender/README.md

-# IBM SkillsBuild Course Recommender
+# IBM Course Recommender - A personalized Learning Companion

 A web application that provides personalized course recommendations.
 The system includes gamification features such as XP-based leveling, badges, quests, and a leaderboard to motivate learners.
 Built with Python and Gradio, this project is tested with full unit, functional, and integration test coverage.